bywatersolutions/koha-offline-circulation/README.md

 ### macOS Gatekeeper note

-This only applies to releases built without code signing (see the macOS code signing section below) — signed and notarized releases open normally.
+This only applies to releases built without code signing (see the macOS code signing section below).
+Signed and notarized releases open normally.
 For an unsigned build, the first launch will be blocked.
 To open it: open System Settings → Privacy & Security, scroll down, and click **Open Anyway** next to the message about KohaOfflineCirculation.
 Alternatively, from a terminal: